 - Primer (optional)

-So, you’ve gathered the tools and materials, and you’re ready to go.
-Before you start, though, remember to wear overalls or old clothes because using emulsion is dirty work.
+So, you’ve gathered the tools and materials and are ready to go.
+Before you start, remember to wear overalls or old clothes because using emulsion is dirty work.

 Step 1: Clear the Room and Cover Immovable Furniture